How To Tell Apart The Types Of Arizona Cactus

 The saguaro cactus is perhaps the most recognizable cactus in the world, and it’s synonymous with the American Southwest.
 These towering giants can grow up to 40 feet tall and live for over 150 years.
 Saguaros are native to the Sonoran Desert and are often featured in sketches and paintings for their iconic arms that stretch toward the sky.

-If you’ve ever visited the desert southwest, you’ve likely seen saguaros standing proudly in places like Saguaro National Park or Organ Pipe Cactus National Monument.
+If you’ve ever visited the desert southwest, you’ve likely seen saguaros standing proudly in wildlife destinations like Saguaro National Park or Organ Pipe Cactus National Monument.
 They’re also a popular subject for desert sketching—you can see why I’ve included them in my sketchbook.

 Prickly pear cacti are another common sight in Arizona.
 These versatile plants are known for their flat, paddle-like pads and colorful fruits, often called “tunas.”
 The pads are edible and are used in various dishes, while the fruits are made into jams and syrups.